joelfiddes/joelfiddes.github.io/_posts/2016-01-01-seedNepal-post.md

 ### OUTPUTS
 The field campaign was a major success, with new instrumentation installed and baseline terrain mapping completed (see Annex I).
 The four young local scientists were heavily engaged in all activities, which included:
-Installation of temperature loggers on rock faces and on debris slopes Terrestrial and aerial photogrammetry (from a UAV) to derive surface topography High precision GPS benchmark measurements to establish terrain movement
+- Installation of temperature loggers on rock faces and on debris slopes
+- Terrestrial and aerial photogrammetry (from a UAV) to derive surface topography
+- High precision GPS benchmark measurements to establish terrain movement

-{% include gallery caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery  %}